ipwndev/dswiki/README.txt

    and appended letters are supported to create the same look as in the online version.
 -- Very good Unicode/UTF8-Support (as much - or as little - as the
-   underlying font covers)
+   underlying font covers).
+-- Fast and easy searchable index.
--- A cache to navigate quickly the history of visited pages
+-- A cache to navigate quickly the history of visited pages.

  Planned Features
 ==================